lzhangss/SoundShape/README.md

 ```

 ### Stereotyped acoustic units as separate `".wav"` files
+Unlike most traditional protocols of bioacoustical analysis (*e.g.* Köhler *et al.,* 2017), *eigensound* is centered around stereotyped (*i.e.* homologous) acoustic units.
+Therefore, the first and foremost step in sound shape study is the careful definition of units from which analysis will be conducted.
+Although there is no universal concept of a homologous unit of biological sound encompassing the majority of calling organisms, each higher taxon has its own approaches for homologous sound comparison (Rocha & Romano *in prep*).

+Once the stereotyped units have been defined, a reasonable number of units should be selected from the sample and stored as new `".wav"` file.
 Each `".wav"` file should represent a single acoustic unit selected from the original sound wave.

 In the `cuvieri` sample, for instance, there are three stereotyped calls of *Physalaemus cuvieri* (Amphibia, Anura, Leptodactylidae) emitted in a sequence, each constituting a comparable acoustic unit.